A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 1: Remove any cushions.

-Step 2: Clear away loose dirt with a dry vac with a brush attachment or your leaf blower.
+Step 2: Clear away loose dirt with a dry vacuum, leaf blower, or hand broom.
+For hard-to-reach places, use a toothbrush.

 Step 3: Mix mild dish soap and water in a bucket.